 Your student is reevaluated.

-At least every three years, your student is reevaluated to determine if s/he still has a disability and continues to need special education services.
+Your student is reevaluated, at least every three years, to determine if s/he continues to need special education services.
 A reevaluation may occur sooner, however, if your student’s needs change to the extent that the most current evaluations do not provide enough information for the IEP Team to revise the IEP.
 (Learn more about how reevaluations work and when to request a reevaluation in the Evaluations section.)

 A transition plan is developed and included in your student’s IEP.